Moscow ready to cut time for nuclear strike on U.S. if necessary: Putin

 “We know how to do this and we will implement these plans immediately, as soon as the corresponding threats to us become a reality.”

-Additional reporting by Polina Nikolskya, Tom Balmforth and Vladimir Soldatkin; Writing by Andrew Osborn; Editing by Christian Lowe and Raissa Kasolowsky
+Additional reporting by Polina Nikolskya, Tom Balmforth and Vladimir Soldatkin; Writing by Andrew Osborn; Editing by Raissa Kasolowsky and James Dalgleish